Comment on page

 At the higher level of abstraction, we can classify the policies as follows:

-The governance of these Policies is the core function of Aave as a protocol for on-chain money markets.
+The governance of these Policies is the core function of Aave as a protocol for on-chain liquidity markets.

 The Risk Policies define the set of rules that ensure the safety and protection of the protocol and the users participating in it.
 Risk Policies include, but are not limited to, decision-making for:

-Acceptance of new money markets: Anyone will be able to instantiate their own money market within the Aave Protocol.
+- Acceptance of new liquidity markets: Anyone will be able to instantiate their own liquidity market within the Aave Protocol.
 However, markets will be accepted under the Governance and secured by the Safety Module only if the Market Level Policies satisfy the constraints imposed by the protocol Risk Policies.

 Improvement policies define rules under which ecosystem improvements are incepted, developed and applied to the ecosystem, including but not limited to: